3.2. Introduction to Python#

 • We use . to retrieve a component—hence z.real_part means “retrieve the component called real_part from the Complex value stored in variable z.”

 • The class Complex has a special function __init__ that initializes the components of a Complex value.
-Inside the __init__ function, the value whose components are being initialized is refered to by the parameter self.
+Inside the __init__ function, the value whose components are being initialized is referred to by the parameter self.

 • A value of a class type is called an object.
 It is also an instance of that class.
 Making a new instance of a class an initializing its components is called instantiating that class.